 Some Numbers

 Age of my daughter.
-She loves old pickup trucks and is studying and exploring in the West.
+She loves old pickup trucks, her toy Australian shepherd pup and works in equine mental health.

-Years married to a writer, sour-dough baker, bicycle enthusiast, champion of all things humanities.
+Years married to a writer, bicycle enthusiast, lifelong student of the Spanish language and champion of all things humanities.

 2023